 closing costs and other fees the lender (or its third-party partners) may charge

 Upon receipt of your application, the lender has three days to provide you with a loan estimate.
 But don’t worry, your credit will not be hit multiple times because of your numerous applications.
 "Hard" inquiries for the same purpose, like a mortgage application, only count as a single "hard" inquiry as long as you apply within a 30-day window.

 TIP: At this point of the process, it's crucial you avoid making these common mistakes.

 After reviewing your loan estimates, you’ll complete an intent to proceed with your selected lender.
 This is when loan processing begins, and you get into “paperwork” stages — most of which are digital these days.

-Loan processing can take anywhere from 45 to 60 days, though that can change depending on the market.
+Loan processing can take anywhere from 45 to 90 days, though that can change depending on the market.
 For example, as of July 2020, lenders are experiencing significant loan volume and changing guidelines as a result of COVID-19.
 Because of that, processing can take longer.

 During loan processing, you can expect to take the following steps.

 You’ll have your income and assets verified, along with your employment.